 Spreaker Pricing Plans

-It has five plans; Free Speech, On-Air Talent, Broadcaster, Anchorman, and Publisher.
+It has four plans; Free Speech, Broadcaster, Anchorman, and Publisher.

 I like Spreaker because I can host more than one show on the same account.
 This means you only need one account to host all your shows.